lodosstm/code-samples/Backend/PHP/README.md

 ## First sample

-This sample  code of PHP framework - Laravel.
+There is a code sample of PHP framework - Laravel.

 There are several files with code:
 * [API for plan identity](sample1/api_plans.php)